Birabongse Bhanudej: Death

-Prince Bira died at Barons Court tube station in London on 23 December 1985.
+Bira died at Barons Court tube station in London on 23 December 1985.
 He collapsed and died having suffered a major heart attack, but as he carried no identification with him, his body could not initially be identified.
-A handwritten note was found in his pocket by the Metropolitan Police and was sent for analysis at the University of London, where it was shown as being written in Thai and addressed to Prince Bira.
+A handwritten note was found in his pocket by the Metropolitan Police and was sent for analysis at the University of London, where it was shown as being written in Thai and addressed to Bira.
 The Thai Embassy was notified, and realised his significance.
 A Thai funeral service was held at the Wat Buddhapadipa in Wimbledon, and he was later cremated according to Thai and Buddhist tradition and customs.

 Other honors

-Bira Circuit, based just outside Pattaya, Thailand, is named after Prince Bira.
+Bira Circuit, based just outside Pattaya, Thailand, is named after Bira.

-In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Prince Bira was ranked the forty-third best Formula One driver of all time.
+In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Bira was ranked the forty-third best Formula One driver of all time.

 Development of the Thai racing colours

-Prince Bira was instrumental in developing and setting the national racing colours of Thailand.
+Bira was instrumental in developing and setting the national racing colours of Thailand.
 The base colour for the scheme, a mid to pale powder blue, was adopted by Bira in 1934, and was derived from the evening dress of a young woman that Bira met during his early years in London.
 Initially the cars were painted solely in blue, but gradually Bira added in some yellow to offset the base colour.
 He started painting the cars' chassis rails yellow in 1939.